CroWcbr/ft_linux/README.md

 ## Instaction BLFS
 - some test with BLFS
-- I don' install graphic interface - it's too long ))) and i prefer terminal
+- I don' install graphic interface - it's too long ))) and I prefer terminal

 ## Final version
-- For KFS modules I am going to use BLFS
+- For KFS modules I am going to use BLFS with ssh and wget installed.

 ## General instructions
 - For this subject, you must use a virtual machine, live VirtualBox or VMWare.